 APEX MAGAZINE: Can you tell us a little bit about yourself as an illustrator?

-AM: What do you love about creating artwork in the genres of fantasy and science fiction?
-What do you love about creating art for children to enjoy?
+APEX: What do you love about creating artwork in the genres of fantasy, horror and science fiction?
+Any advice for aspiring artists, both painters and illustrators alike?

 ASHLEY: I love the freedom of it, being able to visualize things that we could otherwise only imagine.
 As for advice I’d say always try to stay curious and discover new ideas that you find engaging and see if you can bring it into your work, even if it’s just in some small way.
 It makes the work much more satisfying and it really shows.

 APEX: Thank you for this interview, Ashley!
 It’s always great to meet a fellow Canadian in the art world — good luck on all of your future ventures!